 To earn a living as an actor, there’s no questioning the value and importance of expanding your professional skills beyond a single medium.
 And one of the best ways to diversify and improve your abilities so you can find work anywhere is by committing yourself to mastering voiceover.
 In fact, you may be surprised to discover how much voiceover can ultimately improve your overall acting ability.
+Here are seven ways your broader acting skills will benefit from voiceover.

 1. You’ll master self-direction.